bill-mcgonigle/pfsense-rule-control/README.md

 `list` will tell you which rules are controllable (based on finding the prefix) and their current state.

-`enable` and `disable` take a rule name, with or without the prefix and enable or disable it.
+`enable` and `disable` take a rule name, with or without the prefix, and enable or disable it.
 If the state changes it reloads the firewall (that is, if you enable an enabled rule, or disable a disabled rule it will just do nothing).

 For example: